 Sandra Erickson, Coordinator for the General Business Programme

 This engineering exchange semester is open to international English-speaking Bachelor's students who can complete one of their college semesters and earn up to 30 credits whilst learning German as a foreign language.

-Students can qualify for this course if they have:
+You can qualify for this course if you have:

 Prior knowledge of the German language is not required (but is advised).